 If you are wondering what companies provide GAP insurance in Florida, take a look at the table below to find out.

 Does USAA sell GAP insurance in your state?
 As you can see, yes, the military-only insurance company does offer this service.

 In some cases, there are specific requirements insureds must meet in order to purchase GAP insurance from a specific company.
 In other cases, the coverage is available for any policyholder.

 For example, Progressive GAP insurance is available to all drivers insured through the company.
-But State Farm and Liberty Mutual have specific requirements you must meet in order to be able to purchase the GAP coverage.
+But State Farm GAP insurance and Liberty Mutual have specific requirements you must meet in order to be able to purchase the coverage.